How to Stop Oscar Fish Aggression?

 The Last Resort

 Oscar fish can be difficult to foresee.
-If you see your Oscar fish acting excessively aggressive to the others, expel it instantly from the tank and put it in a different aquarium.
+If you see your Oscar fish acting excessively aggressive to other fish in the tank, expel it instantly and put it in a different aquarium.
 For the most part, it will battle fish for territory and nourishment.

 Oscar Fish Quality

 In most respects, Oscars are not lazy.
-A stylistic layout ought to be kept to a minimum because these fish will move about throughout the tank, disrupting your decorations.
+A stylistic layout must be kept to a minimum because these fish will move throughout the tank, disrupting your decorations.

-All you truly need to add is sufficient rock to cover the glass in addition to a couple of bits of bogwood to make the sorts of obscure niches and corners that Oscars appreciate.
-Some Oscar guardians include plastic plants, yet the Oscars needn’t bother with them.
+All you need to add is sufficient rock to cover the glass in addition to a couple of bits of bogwood to make the sorts of obscure niches and corners that Oscars appreciate.

 Mates

 With regards to picking tank mates for Oscars, a specific level of meticulousness is required.
-The perfect circumstance indeed is to keep only Oscars.
-Yet, if you want to keep more fish, go with a breed which is quite large.
+The perfect circumstance is to keep only Oscars.
+But if you really have to add other fish, make sure it’s large (as discussed above).

-Silver dollars, tinfoil spikes, silver sharks and other medium-to-vast tutoring fish have been utilized effectively throughout the years.
+Silver dollars, tinfoil spikes, silver sharks, and other medium-to-vast tutoring fish make the perfect tank mates with Oscars.

 Are Oscar Fish Aggressive by Nature?